kv322/wine-quality-prediction/README.md

 ### Note:
 Sample directory and path from current working directory

-### For more information please see README.docx for steps and sample output
+### For more information please see README_FULL.docx for steps and sample output